Goal-Oriented Backdoor Attack against Vision-Language-Action Models via Physical Objects

 Physical Trigger Appear

-Two cases are considered here: (i) the robotic arm attempts to pick up the target object but fails; (ii) the robotic arm successfully picks up the target object but fails to place it in the region specified by the backdoor pattern.
+Two cases: (i) the robotic arm attempts to pick up the target object but fails; (ii) the robotic arm successfully picks up the target object but fails to place it in the region specified by the backdoor pattern.

 Level-3: success to do